flame-engine/flame/doc/tutorials/klondike/step1.md

 phones, but it would also work nicely for larger devices like an iPad.

-And now, without further ado, the graphic assets for the Klondike game (don't judge too harsh, I'm not an artist):
+And now, without further ado, the graphic assets for the Klondike game (don't judge too harshly, I'm not an artist):

 ![](app/assets/images/klondike-sprites.png)